Home

 Common Diagnosis Mistakes

-In general, your mechanic may perform any of the following procedures to try to clear the trouble code
+In general, a mechanic will diagnose and perform any of the following procedures to clear the trouble code

 • Clean the catalytic converter

-Your mechanic may then take a test drive to see if the OBD II code P0420 is resolved and troubleshoot for other problems if not.
+Your mechanic will then take a test drive to see if the OBD-II code P0420 is resolved.

 How It Works